tanjera/screeps/to.do.md

 # Implementing...

+- Spawn priority defined as a range for some roles (e.g. 2-4)
+	- Lerp the range based on (current / (target - 1)) ;; target - 1 necessary for exercising full range

+- is_safe for empire-wide status; attack by other player in any room triggers increase in defense spawn priority

 - Center sector mining
 	- Create Roles.Dredger: each one claim a source in the room (by memory, in sites.mining)
 	- Copy o4kapuk's behavior; burrow, if a source keeper, keep at distance, attack ranged, heal through